andy-twosticks/pod4/README.md

 * As mentioned above, we only run validate on #create, #read, #update and #delete.
 So you can change the attributes of a record to something invalid without it immediately warning you.
 (You can always run #validate yourself, though.)

+* Again, as mentioned above, the array of model instances returned by #list will all be status :unknown.
+This is because we have run neither #read nor #validate against them.